 - National History Day in Missouri – about 2,500 Missouri students in grades 6-12 participate in local, regional and national competitions each year.

-- Historic Missourians – more than 140 biographies on notable Missourians for young readers.
+- Historic Missourians – Biographies on notable Missourians for young readers.

 - Missouri Encyclopedia – an ever-expanding online resource for exploring the history and culture of Missouri.

-- Our Missouri – a bi-weekly podcast exploring the state and its history, featuring notable experts and scholars.
+- Our Missouri – Podcast series exploring the state and its history, featuring notable experts and scholars.

 - Missouri Conference on History – connects scholars and teachers to facilitate sharing the latest scholarship on Missouri history.

-- Show Me Missouri Speakers Bureau – promotes public education for rural, urban, and suburban audiences throughout the state of Missouri.
+- Missouri Speakers Bureau – promotes public education for rural, urban, and suburban audiences throughout the state of Missouri.

 - Awards, Grants, and Fellowships – recognize and promote outstanding scholarship on Missouri history.